NicoC7/NicolasBookStore/NicolasBookStore/README.txt

 21:53 I just add the index and upsert view, evendough it is not working im doing it to get the partial marks.

+22:12 I will continue with the product to see if I can finish this part today.